Sustainable RF Wireless Energy Transfer for Massive IoT: enablers and challenges: Low-complexity, pollution-aware, and secure WET

 \subsection{Secure WET strategies}

 The performance of WET-enabled networks can be compromised by security attacks intended to deplete the PBs' batteries or prevent the IoT devices from being charged \cite{9170604}.
+Some of the attacks include repudiation of energy attacks, beamforming vector poisoning, energy state forgery, and greedy charging attacks.
+In repudiation of energy attacks, malicious devices deny receiving the amount of energy they agreed with the gPB.
+Meanwhile, beamforming vector poisoning attacks aim at corrupting the transmit strategy of the PBs.
+This can be accomplished by tampering with the CSI, reporting incorrect received power measurements, or jamming the energy transmissions, i.e., by causing destructive interference at the receiver end.
+In energy state forgery attacks, devices tamper with their battery level information.
+Finally, greedy devices continuously request the charging service to prevent other devices from using it.
 Recently, blockchain-capable PBs, as illustrated in Fig.~\ref{fig:sustainableWET}, have been proposed for securing WET-enabled networks against energy state forgery and repudiation of energy attacks \cite{8839968}. \textit{Blockchain} is a distributed ledger technology (DLT) where each transaction record is stored in a \textit{block}.
-In the context of energy transactions, each block can store the CSI, incident power, devices' positions, and initial/final battery level of the served devices.
+In the context of energy transactions, each block can store CSI, incident RF power, devices' positions, and battery states of the served devices, just to name a few.
 Before adding a new block to the blockchain, a subset of gPBs must verify its authenticity by running a consensus algorithm.
+Once consensus has been reached, the newly created block is appended to multiple copies of the blockchain in the network.
+This allows every gPB to access all transaction records and also makes it difficult for a malicious entity to tamper with the information contained in the blocks.
+The reason is that modifying the content of one block causes its hashes to change and since each block points to the previous one using this number, the attacker must compute the hash number of subsequent blocks and convince the other blockckain participants about the authenticity of the newly created ledger.

+Depending on the information stored in the blockchain, the gPBs (or a centralized entity) can detect misbehavior patterns in the network.
+For example, one could estimate power consumption profiles based on the amount of transferred energy over time, determine if the device is performing the activity it has signed for, validate the energy request using the device's battery capacity, and estimate the amount of received energy based on the records of the CSI and the location of the devices.

-As the IoT network scales up, consensus is run more frequently since gPBs must handle higher volumes of energy transactions.
+Unfortunately, as the IoT network scales up, consensus is run more frequently since gPBs must handle higher volumes of energy transactions.
 Notice that sustainable strategies can afford neither a computational-intensive competition, e.g., proof-of-work, nor a communication-demanding message passing, e.g., proof-of-stake, to reach consensus.